SwissTPH/OpenCOVID/src/README.md

 ### Getting started
 - All model analyses are launched from `launch.R`
-  - Preferred usage is to 'source' this file (without echo is ideal)
+  - Preferred usage is to 'source' this file (without 'echo' is ideal)
 - Alternative command line usage is to `cd` to the code directory then call `sh bash_launch.sh`
 - Any required packages not currently installed are automatically downloaded and installed the very first time you run the model
   - If several large packages need to be installed this process may take a while (potentially 30-60 minutes)